-We plan to submit an IND with the FDA for ALVR106 in the second half of 2020, covering infections and diseases caused by influenza, PIV, RSV and hMPV, and we anticipate initiating our Phase 1/2 clinical trial in autologous and allogeneic HSCT patients with respiratory viral diseases in the fourth quarter of 2020, with initial data expected in 2021.
+We received clearance on our IND with the FDA for ALVR106 in the fourth quarter of 2020, covering infections and diseases caused by influenza, PIV, RSV and hMPV, and we anticipate initiating our Phase 1/2 clinical trial in autologous and allogeneic HSCT patients with respiratory viral diseases in the 2021-2022 respiratory virus season.
 This proof-of-concept trial is expected to be a Phase 1/2, double-blind, placebo-controlled, dose escalation and expansion trial of ALVR106 in addition to standard of care to assess safety and efficacy of ALVR106.